ack-lab-demos/ack-lab-demo-swap/README.md

 For local development and testing:

 ### Prerequisites
-- Node.js 18+
+- Node.js 18+ with npm
-- npm or pnpm

 ### Setup